How to Save Your Willpower by Avoiding Decision Fatigue

 “Imagine throwing a pebble in a pond.
 How does the water respond?
 The answer is, totally appropriately to the force and mass of the input; then it returns to calm.
 It doesn’t overreact or underreact.”
-(Getting Things Done, 10-11)
+(From Getting Things Done by David Allen)

 I’ve made it known before that I have found David Allen’s getting it done system to be extremely helpful.
 If you’re interested in that system, please follow the link, but here I want to focus on the key point that he makes in the above quotation: It is critical to respond to any given input with the correct amount of attention and energy.

 The two mistakes people generally make here are obviously to either spend too much time and energy working on or making a decision for an unimportant matter or let an important matter slip through the cracks.
 I would argue that the first mistake is often the cause of the second.
 We spend so much time on unimportant tasks and decisions that we have neither the time nor the energy for the important ones.

 Oftentimes, all we have to do is sit back and think is this really important to realize that whatever task we are in the middle of is not at all important.
 Those tasks need to be put to the back burner, delegated, or just discarded.
 And if you are going to do them, the best time to do them is when your mind is fried, perhaps late in the day.
 Then you can just meander through them on autopilot at a time when there’s not much productive you could do anyway.

 If you save the important tasks and decisions of the day until you’re tired and unfocused, those things will either get delayed or done poorly.
 I believe a lot of procrastination boils down to this.